omgnetwork/omgnetwork.github.io/docs/send-your-first-transaction.md

 3. Click **OK**.
 Your web3 wallet should pop up and ask you to confirm the transaction.
 4. Click **Confirm**.
 By confirming the transaction, you are signing the transaction with your private key and sending it to the OMG Network.
 You may need to wait for around 2-3 minutes for the deposit to complete, depending on network congestion.
 5. Click **Refresh**.
 If the deposit was successful, you should see your OMG Network balance update.
-6. Congratulations! 🎉 A deposit UTXO was created and you now have funds on the OMG Network!
+6. A deposit UTXO was created and you now have funds on the OMG Network.

 > When you perform a deposit, you are sending funds to the Plasma Framework contract and creating a deposit UTXO for your account.
 With this new UTXO, you will later be able to transfer funds on the OMG Network.
 For a further discussion on understanding what is a UTXO, you can check out [this documentation]().